Back to KANs Hub

 1. The Kolmogorov-Arnold Representation Theorem

-The theoretical foundation of KANs rests on a mathematical theorem proven by Vladimir Arnold and Andrey Kolmogorov in 1957.
-The theorem states, rather astonishingly, that any multivariate continuous function can be represented as a finite composition of continuous functions of a single variable and the operation of addition.
+KANs rest on a theorem proved by Arnold and Kolmogorov in 1957: any multivariate continuous function can be decomposed into a finite composition of continuous single-variable functions and addition.

 $$ f(x_1, \dots, x_n) = \sum_{q=0}^{2n} \Phi_q \left( \sum_{p=1}^{n} \phi_{q,p}(x_p) \right) $$